tldr-pages/tldr/pages/common/ollama.md

 # ollama

 > A large language model runner.
+> For a list of available models, see <https://ollama.com/library>.
 > More information: <https://github.com/ollama/ollama>.

 - Start the daemon required to run other commands: